 “SMI is coming at it from a completely different angle.
 They’re coming at it from the buy side, looking at what’s actually being bought by the agencies and then categorizing that,” Brown said.
 “It’s an interesting way of moving forward and showing real progress.”

-The spending and pricing information helps to understand the relative value of media channels, and a different perspective on developing a common currency for measuring the attention economy.
+The spending and pricing information helps to understand the relative value of media channels, and a different perspective on developing a common currency for setting the value of the attention economy.

 “It’s creating a much more holistic view, rather than simple head counting and reach and frequency,” Brown said.
 “Those are the kind of initiatives I see coming to the fore over the next few years.”